Azure/AzureStackHCI-EvalGuide/nested/README.md

 Evaluate Azure Stack HCI 20H2 using Nested Virtualization
 ==============

 As with any infrastructure technology, in order to test, validate and evaluate the technology, there's typically a requirement for hardware.
-If you're fortunate enough to have multiple server-class pieces of hardware going spare (ideally hardware certified for Azure Stack HCI 20H2, found on our [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog")), you can certainly perform a more real-world evaluation of Azure Stack HCI 20H2, which is something we'll be guiding you through separately, in the coming days, so stay tuned for that.
+If you're fortunate enough to have multiple server-class pieces of hardware going spare (ideally hardware validated for Azure Stack HCI 20H2, found on our [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog")), you can certainly perform a more real-world evaluation of Azure Stack HCI 20H2.

 For the purpose of this evaluation guide however, we'll be relying on **nested virtualization** to allow us to consolidate a full lab infrastructure, down onto a single Hyper-V host, either on-prem, or in Azure.
+If you do have spare physical hardware, you should be able to follow along and use your own hardware - you can just skip the nested-specific steps.

-### Important Note ###
+### Important Note - Production Deployments ###
 The use of nested virtualization in this evaluation guide is aimed at providing flexibility for deploying Azure Stack HCI 20H2 in a lab, or test environment.
-For **production** use, **Azure Stack HCI 20H2 should be deployed on certified physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog").
+For **production** use, **Azure Stack HCI 20H2 should be deployed on validated physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog").

 Nested Virtualization
 -----------